jbequ5/Enigma-Machine-Miner/SAGE-Deep-Dive.md

 SAGE turns the competitive pressure and prize pools of Subnet 63 into a genuine self-reinforcing intelligence flywheel.
 Sponsors receive faster, higher-quality solutions and intelligent challenge-design tooling that advances their roadmaps.
 Alpha holders benefit from increased subnet value through higher solver success rates, marketplace revenue, and expanded sponsor participation.
 Miners see their honest contributions directly rewarded through transparent provenance tracking and contribution scoring.
 The system is designed so that real participation creates measurable economic value that flows back to the people who build it.

 ## Overview
 SAGE converts individual Enigma Machine runs into a compounding, community-owned intelligence system.
-It consists of five interconnected subsystems that operate in a self-reinforcing flywheel:
+It consists of five interconnected subsystems that operate in a self-reinforcing flywheel.
+See core-mechanics.md for all scoring formulas and data flows.

-- **Solve Subsystem** — strict ingestion and gating of raw fragments.
-- **Strategy Subsystem** — mining, ranking, and enrichment of fragments into usable intelligence.
-- **Economic Subsystem** — upgrading BD/PD artifacts and creating real economic value.
-- **Intelligence Subsystem** — the underlying meta-improvement engine that powers Synapse.
-- **Defense Subsystem** — proactive red-teaming and hardening.
+The system uses two repositories for clarity, safety, and performance:
+- **sage-core**: Execution runtime focused on lightweight local operation (Enigma Machine, Solve, lightweight local Strategy and Defense during runs for qualified users, Economic raw artifact generation, Operations).
+This keeps EM instances efficient for high parallelism and Solve data production.
+- **sage-intelligence**: Central privileged brain containing Synapse (the Meta-Agent) and the full Intelligence Subsystem.
+All intelligence lives here.

+Local EM instances apply Solve gates locally, run lightweight Strategy and Defense passes when qualified, generate raw Economic artifacts, and push gated fragments, telemetry, and raw BD/PD data to secure feed vaults. sage-intelligence pulls from the vaults, performs global Strategy (graph mining and ranking on the full aggregated dataset), global Defense coordination, daily Meta-RL loops, and all self-improvement functions, then pushes global approximations, meta-weights, distilled models, and consistent Defense packages back down.

 **Synapse** is the Meta-Agent — the customer-facing and miner-facing access point.
 It provides the chat interface, proactive co-pilot, real-time strategy suggestions, and stall assistance.
-Synapse is powered by the Intelligence Subsystem and orchestrates improvements across the entire platform.
+Synapse is powered by the Intelligence Subsystem and orchestrates improvements across the entire platform using the global view of all data.

 Every fragment carries full provenance.
 Data flows are narrow and controlled.
-See Core Mechanics Reference for all scoring formulas and rules.
+High-value artifacts are protected by tiered access and selective encryption.

 ## The Five Subsystems

 ### Solve Subsystem
 The strict entry point that ingests raw outputs from every participating Enigma Machine run and ensures only high-quality fragments enter the shared intelligence.
+Runs locally in every EM instance.

 **How it works**:
 - Fragments arrive with complete provenance metadata.